karmaniverous/stan/stan.system.md

   ```

   ***

+Note: The 10‑backtick fences are a presentational requirement in chat.
+They format the code/patch blocks for copying; the fences themselves are not part of the content users paste into files or patch tools.

 Include a brief Validation section at the end confirming that every changed file is accompanied by both a full contents fence and a plain unified diff fence, and that a refactor log entry has been included.